Canonical’s AI and ML solutions feature…

 Architectural freedom.
 Fully automated operations.
 Accelerated Deep Learning

-Canonical’s AI solutions such as Kubeflow on Ubuntu use your existing on-premise clusters and GPGPUs efficiently, giving you architectural freedom with storage and networking while sharing operational code with a large community.
+Canonical’s AI solutions such as Kubeflow on Ubuntu use your existing on-premise clusters and GPUs efficiently, giving you architectural freedom with storage and networking while sharing operational code with a large community.
 From your developer workstation, to your racks, to the public cloud, AI on Ubuntu is accelerated with the latest tools, drivers and libraries.

 The standard for enterprise machine learning, from Silicon Valley to Wall Street, for the Fortune 50 and for startups.

 GPU acceleration of AI and machine learning workloads requires careful configuration of the underlying hardware and host OS.
 Canonical’s Ubuntu is the leading platform for public cloud GPU instances and Canonical offers private cloud expertise to match.

 Build a GPU cluster and share it with multiple tenants using Canonical OpenStack - then operate Kubernetes on top for HPC and high-throughput AI / ML data science.